vincentarthur/VeoSpark/README.md

         }
         ```
     -   Leave the other settings as default and click **Create secret**.
-    -   After the secret is created, you need to grant your application's service account access to it.
-By default, this is the **Compute Engine default service account**.
+    -   After the secret is created, you need to grant the `veo-spark-sa` service account access to it.
-        -   Find your service account email in the [IAM & Admin](https://console.cloud.google.com/iam-admin/iam) page.
-It usually looks like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.
         -   Go back to the [Secret Manager](https://console.cloud.google.com/security/secret-manager) page, select your secret, and click **Permissions**.
         -   Click **Add principal**.
-        -   In the **New principals** field, paste your service account email.
+        -   In the **New principals** field, enter the email of the `veo-spark-sa` service account.
+It will look like `veo-spark-sa@[YOUR_PROJECT_ID].iam.gserviceaccount.com`.
         -   In the **Select a role** dropdown, choose **Secret Manager Secret Accessor**.
         -   Click **Save**.